TheSubtleArtist/MyHackMe/buffer-overflow.md

            0x00400577      488b9558ffff.  mov rdx, qword [var_a8h] ; <- move the 8 bytes stored at the beginning of var_a8h into rdx, this moves the memory pointer which points to the string into rdx>
            0x0040057e      488d8560ffff.  lea rax, [var_a0h] ;<- load the effective address of var_a0h into rax.
 This will be the memory address that points to the doggo string>
            0x00400585      4889d6         mov rsi, rdx ;<- move the memory address stored in rdx to rsi, rsi now contains the pointer to the input string>
-           0x00400588      4889c7         mov rdi, rax ; <- load the memory address at rax into rdi, rdi now contains the memory address pointing to the doggo string>
+           0x00400588      4889c7         mov rdi, rax ; <- load the memory address at rax into rdi, rdi now contains the memory address pointing to the doggo string (KEY INSTRUCTION)>
            0x0040058b      e8b0feffff     call sym.imp.strcat         ; char *strcat(char *s1, const char *s2) <- call the string  concatenation function and send two parameters. rdi contains the pointer to the doggo string and rsi contains the pointer to the input string.
 The result is written back to the same memory location which rdi points to. this is where the buffer overflow happens.>
            0x00400590      488d8560ffff.  lea rax, [var_a0h] ; <- load the effective address of var_a0h into rax. this was the memory address pointing to the doggo string, and is now the memory address pointing to the concatenated string>
            0x00400597      4889c6         mov rsi, rax ;< move the memory address pointing to the concatenated string into rsi register>